Kubota Lawsuit: Soy Wiring Attracts Rats, Other Rodents

 Attorneys working with ClassAction.org would like to speak to anyone who has a Kubota vehicle – such as a tractor, mower or utility vehicle – with soy-based wiring.

-If you have a Kubota vehicle and had issues with its soy-based wiring, fill out the form on this page and tell us what happened.
-You may be able to get back money for past and future repairs, as well as for the diminished value of your vehicle.
+If you have a Kubota vehicle and had issues with its soy-based wiring, you may be able to get back money for past and future repairs, as well as for the diminished value of your vehicle.

 How Could a Class Action Lawsuit Help?